Package com.google.gwt.user.client.ui

 Method Summary

-All Methods Instance Methods Abstract Methods Modifier and Type Method Description T
+All Methods Instance Methods Abstract Methods Modifier and Type Method Description TgetValue()Gets this object's value.voidsetValue(T value)Sets this object's value without firing any events.voidsetValue(T value, boolean fireEvents)Sets this object's value.-

 Methods inherited from interface com.google.gwt.event.shared.HasHandlers